 Telephone: (978) 686-2255

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Zwicker & Assoc would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In 2011 in United States District Court for the District of New Jersey, Camden Vicinage, a judge in a civil action against Zwicker & Associates issued an Opinion and Order regarding the plaintiff’s motion for a class action settlement.
 The initial complaint was filed in 2009 and alleged that Zwicker & Associates had repeatedly violated provisions of the FDCPA by sending out debt collection letters that failed to disclose the amount of the debt owed; failed to specify or itemize what charges were being included in the debt; used false and misleading language implying that Zwicker & Associates exclusively can determine the validity of a debt; and used additional language intended to confuse the recipient.